Introduction

 Considering mouse lung developmental data from Treutlein, Barbara et al., we performed pseudo temporal ordering to trace developmental hierarchy of lung from epithelial cells at 4 different stages.

 Another example is of scRNAseq time course differentiation data of human embryonic stem cells from study Chu et al (GEO ID: GSE75748).
-We have included precompiled pathway scores of this study in the package, which can be directly used for performing pseudo temporal ordering as shown in example below.
+We have included precompiled pathway scores of this study, which can be directly used for performing pseudo temporal ordering as shown in example below.

 library(UniPath)